Inside: Here you’ll find an inside look at my winter capsule wardrobe and which pieces are transitioning with me into my spring capsule wardrobe

 I’ve always found the best time to declutter your closet is during the transition into a new season.
 After taking a good look at what you wore, and didn’t wear, you’ll be able to confidently let go of more.

 If you’re looking for more capsule wardrobe inspiration check out the newly released book, Project 333 by my friend Courtney Carver, founder of BeMoreWithLess.com and Project 333.
 It’s an excellent resource!

 I’d also suggest you listen to episode #201 on the the Simple Families Podcast by Denaye Barahona PhD.
 Here you’ll learn more about the minimalist fashion challenge, Project 333 and listen in as Courtney Carver walks a listener through creating her first capsule wardrobe.

-For more capsule wardrobe inspiration read:
+For more capsule wardrobe inspiration from Abundant Life with Less read: